treejer/mobile/src/screens/Profile/screens/NoWallet/README.md

 # NoWallet

-- NoWallet screen: Login and create wallet
+> [NoWallet](./NoWallet.tsx) screen is for login and create wallet
-- SocialLoginButton component: social media button for login
+- [SocialLoginButton](./SocialLoginButton.tsx): social media button for login by using social